rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 ## The alpha version

-**The UI will change, but the overall structure of the new version will be like the views below.
-The applications is developed every day and there will be changes.**
+**The UI will change as the development continues, but the overall structure of the new version will be like the views below.**

 Below are a couple of screendumps of the alpha version of the SwiftUI based version of RsyncOSX.
 The default view when starting the app.
 Select a new profile any time and the app reloads the data.